isomerpages/ura-lkywcp/index.md

               description:
               url:
     - infobar:
+        title: 2024 Prize Laureate
+        subtitle:
+        description: <a href="/images/laureates/mexico-city-medal.png"></a><br>A biennial international award honouring outstanding cities in creating liveable, vibrant & sustainable urban communities.
+Established in 2009, the Prize looks at the holistic transformation of cities over 10 to 20 years.
+        button: About the Prize
+        url: /about-the-prize/
+    - infobar:
         title: The Prize for cities
         subtitle:
         description: A biennial international award honouring outstanding cities in creating liveable, vibrant & sustainable urban communities.
 Established in 2009, the Prize looks at the holistic transformation of cities over 10 to 20 years.